Infinitode/Infinitode/README.md

 ### Upcoming changes

-- Updated documentation for `authentication methods` for APIs.
 - New `Bioset` model.
-- Bug fixes for OpenAPI `yaml` files.
 - Updates to the entire `Dungen` range.
 - New AI `Huggingface Spaces`, including models from our Bioset, Spacelens, Arc, and Acres collections.
 - New `AI APIs`.